 Added by Christopher Baker on December 19, 2018 at 9:00am — No Comments

-Tune in for the next episode of The Future Firefighter, Fire Engineering Blog Talk Radio Show with Christopher Connelly, Regional Fire Chief, Navy Region Southwest Fire & Emergency Services Federal Fire with co-host Deputy Chief Jacob McAfee as we discuss opportunities in the Federal Fire Service as a…Continue
+Tune in for the next episode of Fire Engineering Radio: The Future Firefighter Podcast with Christopher Connelly, Regional Fire Chief, Navy Region Southwest Fire & Emergency Services Federal Fire with co-host Deputy Chief Jacob McAfee as we discuss opportunities in the…Continue

 Added by Christopher Baker on December 17, 2018 at 8:00pm — No Comments